Knyszyn: History since the 17th century

-Knyszyn was a royal town of Poland, administratively located in the Podlaskie Voivodeship in the Lesser Poland Province of the Polish Crown.
+Knyszyn was a royal town of Poland, administratively located in the Bielsk County in the Podlaskie Voivodeship in the Lesser Poland Province.
 In 1630, Polish prince and soon-to-be King Władysław IV Vasa stayed in Knyszyn.
 The town was devastated during the Polish–Swedish wars.
 As a result of the Third Partition of Poland in 1795 it was annexed by Prussia; in 1807 it was annexed by Russia.
 At that time, many Jews settled in Knyszyn, as a result of the discriminatory Russian regulations (Pale of Settlement), while the Polish population was subject to repressions and Russification policies.
 Local Poles took part in various Polish uprisings during the partition period.
 Knyszyn became part of Poland again after the country has regained independence in 1918.